Medroxyprogesterone (By injection)

 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, swelling, or changes on your skin where the shot was given.
+- Pain, redness, burning, swelling, or a lump under your skin where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor